kanchan-rawal/Training-15-days/README.md

 | **3D Graphics Support**| Better 3D acceleration                    | Basic 3D support (limited gaming use)      |

 ---
+### Dual booting

+Dual booting means installing two operating systems on the same computer, so you can choose one at startup.

+### Partitioning Scheme

+A partitioning scheme is the way a hard drive is divided into sections (partitions) to store data or install operating systems.

+Types of Partitioning Schemes

+MBR (Master Boot Record)	Old system, supports up to 4 primary partitions, max 2 TB disk size	Older BIOS systems

+GPT (GUID Partition Table)	Newer system, supports 128 partitions, disks larger than 2 TB, more secure	Modern UEFI systems

 # Day 4 (30 june 2025)
 ## PC Hardware troubleshooting
 **Hardware** refers to the physical parts of a computer system — the components you can touch and see.
 These parts work together to process data, perform tasks, and run software.